j-hannes/elm-tutorial/docs/tutorial.md

     $ open public/index.html

-and our application should run as before.
+and our application should work as before.

 Now we can compose all three steps together into a _build_ task: